 Authentication is used to prevent unauthorized access to personal information stored electronically.
 Encryption is used to prevent unauthorized access to personal information received or sent over the Internet.

-The firm is open about the procedures it uses to manage personal information.
+Avail is open about the procedures it uses to manage personal information.